JBQuant/JBQuant.github.io/Resume.md

 Maastricht, The Netherlands

 ### Relevant Data Analysis Projects:
-**Predictive Analytics to Manage Type I Diabetes:** Gathered over 10,000 hours of my personal health data using a Dexcom CGM and a Fitbit device to predict the occurrence and level of volatility in my blood glucose readings within a given hour using machine learning algorithms such as Random Forest and Adaptive Boosting with predictor variables such as hourly activity, steps, and heart rate data
+**Predictive Analytics to Manage Type I Diabetes:** Gathered over 10,000 hours of my personal health data using a Dexcom CGM and a Fitbit and used the collected data set to predict the occurrence of a low blood glucose readings within a given hour using machine learning algorithms such as Random Forest and Adaptive Boosting by using predictive dependent variables such as hourly activity, steps, and heart rate data
 **Langley Federal Credit Union Capstone Project:** Analyzed $1.4 billion in auto loans to develop risk-based pricing model and utilized machine learning and analytics techniques including clustering, decision trees, and portfolio optimization to address a business need using a combination of Tableau, R, and Python
 **Bon Secours Healthcare Project:** Extracted, transformed, and loaded data into a DBMS tool (SQL) and completed a comprehensive review of CMS data to provide insights about insurance claims drivers
 **Kickstarter Project:** Used statistical learning models such as LDA, QDA, Logistic Regression, and Random Forest to predict the success of Kickstarter campaigns and tested the significance of various independent variables

 ### Relevant Coursework:
 Optimization ∙ Machine Learning I & II ∙ Artificial Intelligence ∙ Risk Management ∙ Portfolio Management ∙ Big Data ∙ Data Visualization ∙ Public Speaking ∙ Database Management ∙ Intermediate Corporate Finance ∙ Financial Institutions ∙ Intermediate Probability and Statistics ∙ Principles of Accounting I & II ∙ Software Packages & Business Applications ∙